Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 </div>

-- in the aftermath of the July attack the above changes were added to the library.
+- in the aftermath of the July attack the above changes were added to the library:
+  - `initMultiowned` was given _internal_ visibility.
+  - `only_uninitialized` check was added.
-- So how was this possible?
+- So what happened?

 Notes:
 - that does seems to fix the problem: if the attacker attempts to invoke `initWallet` on an already deployed contract it is rejected